Francine Diaz: 2018–2020: Rising popularity, Kadenang Ginto and Gold Squad

-2021–present: Subsequent projects and "FranSeth" love team
+2021–present: Subsequent projects

 In 2021, she played Joy Cruz Cordero in the television series, Huwag Kang Mangamba, along with her fellow "Gold Squad" members.
 The quartet also became lead cast members in a digital anthology series, Click, Like, Share.
 Diaz's episode was called "Cancelled" with Renshi de Guzman in the first season.
 She also appeared in the thriller film Tenement 66 with Francis Magundayao and Noel Comia Jr. which was directed by Rae Red and co-produced by Dreamscape Entertainment.
 It competed in the 25th Bucheon International Fantastic Film Festival, under the "Bucheon Choice" category in South Korea.
-Her performance in Tenement 66 earned her the "PinakaPASADONG Katuwang na Aktres" ("Most Awesome Supporting Actress") at the 34th Gawad Pasado Awards.Diaz modeled at Michael Leyva's Enchanted Fashion Show at Hilton Manila in Pasay with Andrea Brillantes.
+Her performance in Tenement 66 earned her the "PinakaPASADONG Katuwang na Aktres" ("Most Awesome Supporting Actress") at the 34th Gawad Pasado Awards.
+Diaz modeled at Michael Leyva's Enchanted Fashion Show at Hilton Manila in Pasay with Andrea Brillantes.
 She opened the show in a lilac gown with floral accents.

 In 2022, she appeared as the yearly cover girl of Metro magazine, modeling fashion designer Michael Leyva's creations, Preview Ph, Candy Mag - as their First Digital Cover Girl of the Year, Stylish Magazine, Mega Magazine, and Village Pipol Magazine.
 Diaz starred in the web series Bola-Bola in the episode, "Cook.
 Feed.
 Love.
 Repeat", with Akira Morishita, KD Estrada, and Ashton Salvador.
 It was announced that Diaz will be reunited with fellow Gold Squad member, Seth Fedelin, for the series Dirty Linen.

 She also appeared in Zack Tabudlo's music video As You Are.
 Diaz was ranked ninth in the top Filipino YouTube creator in 2022.